dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

 We discussed a simpler version which maintains the limitations of the current proposal that static virtual members can *only* be invoked on type parameters.
 Since interfaces with static virtual members will often have an explicit type parameter representing a "self" type, this wouldn't be a big loss: other static virtual members could just be called on that self type.
 This version is a lot simpler, and seems quite doable.

-At https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-01-24.md#default-implementations-of-abstract-statics we decided to support Default Implementations of sttaic members following/expanding the rules esteblished in https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/default-interface-methods.md accordingly.
+At https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-01-24.md#default-implementations-of-abstract-statics we decided to support Default Implementations of static members following/expanding the rules established in https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/default-interface-methods.md accordingly.

 # Drawbacks
 [drawbacks]: #drawbacks